kits-ab/LogLady/README.md

 ## Creating a new release

 Currently, the project is using Travis to run electron-builder, which handles the building, packing and distribution.
-The files are stored using GitHub Releases.<br/>
+Apps installed on computers will autoupdate when a new release is available.
+The files are stored using GitHub Releases.

 When the project is ready for a new release you need to:

-1. Update the version field in `package.json` and merge it into develop, using [semantic versioning](https://semver.org/)
+1. Update the version field in `package.json`, using [semantic versioning](https://semver.org/), and merge it into develop
-2. Create a draft release with a tag that is the version from step 1.
+2. Make a pull request to master with all the changes from develop (Pull request to merge develop into master)
-3. Update the release title and description to be informative!
+3. Wait for the Travis checks to finish and make sure everything is fine, then merge the PR
-4. Make a pull request to master with all the changes from develop (Merge develop into master)
+4. Wait for the Travis build to finish, which should add a draft release and upload a lot of files.
+They are all essential!
-5. Wait for the Travis build to finish, which should add a lot of files to the release
+5. Update the release title and description to be informative!
-6. Update the release from draft to final
+6. Save the changes and update the release from draft to final

-The new update should be automatically downloaded for users.
+The new update should be automatically downloaded for users and the website will always link to the latest files.

-## When in doubt: Look through the repo to see how it was done earlier, or git blame and ask the people listed there!
+## When in doubt: Look through the repo to see how something was done earlier, or git blame and ask the people listed there!

 ## Useful links